revog/my-k8s-homelab/README.md

 Tailscale also serves as a Kubernetes auth proxy, which I use in conjunction with the Nautik iOS app to monitor and administer my Kubernetes cluster on-the-go.

 ##### 🔓 Publicly Exposed (Cloudflare)
 The final and least common way to expose an app is via cloudflared - the [Cloudflare Tunnel](https://developers.cloudflare.com/learning-paths/replace-vpn/connect-private-network/cloudflared/) daemon.
-Creating an Ingress with the `external` class will route all external traffic through Cloudflare's infrastructure, I gain the benefits of their global security infrastructure (notably DDoS protection).
+Creating an Ingress with the `public` class will route all external traffic through Cloudflare's infrastructure, I gain the benefits of their global security infrastructure (notably DDoS protection).
 This is generally used for webhook endpoints which require access from the wider Internet, though I do expose a select few apps for friends and family.

 Creating an external Ingress will trigger using ExternalDNS to provision a CNAME DNS record on Cloudflare which points at the Cloudflare Tunnel endpoint.
 The tunnel routes traffic securely into my cluster, where the ingress controller further routes it to the destination service.